 An injured person could seek punitive damages in some cases if the responsible party acted intentionally or was grossly negligent.
 Florida caps punitive damages at three times the compensatory damages, or $500,000, whichever is more.

 Statutes of limitation are laws that define the period for bringing a lawsuit.
-Florida Statutes § 95.11(3)a allows an adult four years from the date of injury to file a negligence lawsuit.
+Florida Statutes § 95.11(3)a allows an adult two years from the date of injury to file a negligence lawsuit.
 Most lawsuits arising from vehicle or boating accidents, injuries on someone else’s property, drownings, and other injuries are negligence actions.

 The timeframe could be shorter if the injury happened because of a medical error: a person must sue for medical malpractice within two years of discovering the injury.
 If the medical error was clear immediately, the injured person would have no more than two years to sue.
 A personal injury lawyer in Winter Garden could keep track of the filing deadline so that an individual does not lose out on this right.